dmiller903/PedFam/README.md

-Analysis of three nuclear families with a single pediatric-cancer case using linked-read whole genome sequencing
+Toward a methodology for evaluating DNA variants in nuclear families
 ================================================================================================================
 The [code_used_to_analyze_data.pdf](https://github.com/dmiller903/PedFam/blob/master/code_used_to_analyze_data.pdf)
 file contained in this repository provides the commands and code used to